-If the power is turned on and the vehicle battery level falls below 10.9V a warning beep will be heard and information will be shown on the screen.
-If no action is taken the system will switch over from the vehicle battery to the leisure battery.
-To cancel the warning, press the select button.
+If a warning is active a beep will be emitted by the control panel and information will be shown on the screen.
+To cancel the warning, press the ok button on the pop up window.
 These warnings will not be repeated unless the power switch is turned off and on again.
 This is to ensure the warning does not become a nuisance.